banana-galaxy/square_agario/README.md

 <br>Another known bug is that the square changes its position on the map when you resize the window.

 #### discord
-I created a discord server for this game just for fun, your welcome to join if you want: <https://discord.gg/q3eVxNQ>
+I created a discord server for this game just for fun, you're welcome to join if you want: <https://discord.gg/q3eVxNQ>

 #### some other info
 This is also my first time working with github so I'm still trying to figure it all out.